QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 ➡️ An alternative to "finally" could be `register_shutdown_function`.

-It's also possible to rise user-level warnings/errors/notices/...
+It's also possible to raise user-level warnings/errors/notices/...

 ```php
 trigger_error("a message", E_USER_DEPRECATED);